Fire and rescue services

 More information:

-To stay safe in southern Serbia, only use well know roads and path and be alert of uncleared landmine warning signs.
+To stay safe in southern Serbia-Kosovo border area, only use well-known roads and paths and be alert to uncleared landmine warning signs.

 To reduce your risk of crime: